-A total of \$500,000 of Debentures were issued on August 29, 2023.
+- 1. A total of \$500,000 of Debentures were issued on August 29, 2023.
 The Debentures carry interest at a rate of 8% per annum with interest payable at maturity which is 2 years from the date of issuance.
-The Debentures are non-convertible.

-The Phase 4 drilling program at Salvadora involved 1,414.4 meters of drilling in 4 holes - all of which were immediate offsets to hole SAL 03 - 22 which was a discovery hole drilled into the Caballo Muertos porphyry target.
-Assay results were announced on October 4, 2023, with all 4 holes having intercepted mineralization in porphyry style alteration.
-3. The private placement of Units was closed on September 13, 2023, generating \$1,000,000 of gross proceeds (\$ 967,354 net after commissions).
+The Debentures are non-convertible. - 2.
+The Phase 4 drilling program on the Cabello Muerto target on the Salvadora property involved 1,414.4 meters of drilling in 4 holes all of which were immediate offsets to hole SAL 03 22 which was a discovery hole drilled into the Cabello Muertos porphyry target.
+Assay results were announced on October 4, 2023, with all 4 holes having intercepted mineralization in porphyry style alteration. - 3.
+A private placement of Units was closed on September 13, 2023, generating \$1,000,000 of gross proceeds (\$967,354 net after commissions).
 Each Unit was priced at \$0.12 and was comprised of one common share of the Corporation and one purchase warrant ("Warrant").